beerwin/njdesktop2/README.md

 # NjDesktop 2

 NjDesktop 2 is the modern version of the robust Javascript desktop framework for modern browsers.
 It has shed most of its dependencies.
-The only runtime dependency is Interact.js for moving and resizing the windows and uuid for some unique ids.
+The only runtime dependencies are [Interact.js](https://github.com/taye/interact.js/) for moving and resizing the windows and [uuid](https://github.com/uuidjs/uuid) for some unique ids.
 Also the Interact library provides more functionality which can be useful when building apps with NjDesktop.

 Features: